kaazing/gateway/doc/security/p_tls_clientapp.md

 Importing self-signed certificates is not directly supported in the iOS Simulator.
 To add a self-signed certificate to the iOS Simulator, do the following:

 1. Download the management script [ADVTrustStore](https://github.com/ADVTOOLS/ADVTrustStore) from GitHub.
 ADVTrustStore is a simple management script to import, list, and remove self-signed certificates in the iOS Simulator.
 You might find it convenient to download the ADVTrustStore script into the `GATEWAY_HOME/conf/` folder, as that is where the keystore.db file is located.
-2. On ${the.gateway}, enter the following command to export the certificate from the default keystore on ${the.gateway}:
+2. On the Gateway, enter the following command to export the certificate from the default keystore on the Gateway:

     keytool -exportcert -alias *hostname* -keystore *GATEWAY\_HOME*\\conf\\keystore.db -storetype JCEKS -file *GATEWAY\_HOME*\\conf\\*hostname*.cer -storepass *password* -rfc